 Hourly Rate

-On the other hand, if the case is very long and complex an hourly fee may be the best way to go because an attorney may not be able to accurately gage the length or complexity of the case at the onset when he quotes the client in what he believes will be the ultimate cost.
+Charging an hourly rate is common in the practice of law, and if the charges are serious, an hourly fee may be the most appropriate type of payment plan because an attorney may not be able to accurately gage the length or complexity of the case at the onset when quoting the client for an estimate of the cost.
 The advantage to the client for the hourly fee is that if the matter is resolved quickly, the client only pays for the amount of time the attorneys spent on the case.
-The advantage to the attorney is that the client has agreed to pay for all the time the attorney spends on the case.

 The Flat Fee